edemotte/code-challenge/README.md

 Web Application Features:
 * Get data from CSV file and serve them as data on a server.
-* Bird's eye view of the received data from front end achived via charts.
+* Bird's eye view of the received data from front end achieved via charts.

-3rd Party Librarires Used:
+3rd Party Libraries Used:
 * csv-parser
 * vuetify
 * moment.js